ocodo/.emacs.d/personal-keybindings.md

 chances are my gonzo recording style means I'll probably slip up every now and then.

-Of course, if I've showing you something that has no standard key bindings, and I have something useful set already.
-I'll use those here.
+Of course, if I'm showing you something that has no standard key bindings and I have something useful set here already, I'll use them. here.

-Remember these have been assembled over many years and while I've internalized many of them in my muscle memory, there will always be a few that I set and forgot about.
+Remember these have been assembled over many years and while I've internalized many of them in my muscle memory, there will probably be several I set and forgot about.
+There will also be a few duplicates.

-I've listed bucky bits (modifier key: Ctrl / Meta / Super / Hyper) in a non-Emacsen way so that they're easier to read for people who are new to Emacs.
+I've listed bucky bits (i.e. modifier keys: Ctrl / Meta / Super / Hyper) in a non-Emacsen way so that they're easier to read for people who are new to Emacs.